Makin-Things/platinum-weather-card/README.md

 # Current Status

 Currently this is in a beta stage, but feedback is welcome.
 Feel free to raise github issues.
 I am particularly keen to get feedback from people that are not from Australian or the USA (we have those covered pretty well in a private chat group, but still log issues).
+If anyone wants to help with documentation (expecially if it's a how to set things up using different weather integration please raise an issue so we can talk about how to include it).

 ---

 TODO [The above will be removed from the readme before the first release (or at least updated).]

-# Description
+# Overview

 This is a fully customisble weather card with a graphical configuration.
-The aim is that this card usable by people everywhere and be able to deal with your sensors no matter what integration provides them.
+It has been patterned after the original Dark-Sky animated weather card (https://github.com/iammexx/home-assistant-config/tree/master/ui/darksky), and a forked variant, the BOM Weather Card (https://github.com/DavidFW1960/bom-weather-card).
+The aim is that this card is usable by people everywhere and be able to deal with your sensors no matter what integration(s) provides them.
+To get the most from the card you may need to look at what various weather integrations provide on top of the standard weather entity.

 ![Platinum Weather card](https://raw.githubusercontent.com/Makin-Things/platinum-weather-card/master/images/platinum-weather-card.png)